Tag Archive for: de-clutter

 Storage Units – Good or Bad Solution

 Helpful Organizer BlogWould you consider your home to be an average American home?
 Do you think you have just as much stuff as your neighbors?
 Do you rent any storage units?
 Would you believe that there are 300,000 items in the average American home?
-(Becoming Minimalist) That’s a large number of possessions to have, store, maintain, and organize.
+That’s a large number of possessions to have, store, maintain, and organize.

 Where are people keeping all their stuff?
 Two of the most common options are in their own homes, or in a rented, off-site storage facility.
 Actually, the average American home has converted 3 or more spaces into make-shift storage units.
 (SpareFoot) On the other hand, the self storage industry is a booming business, reaching an annual revenue of 22 billion dollars in 2016.
 (Statistic Brain Research Institute)$22billion According to an LA Times article, there are 51,000 storage facilities in America, which is more than four times the number of McDonald’s.